Functional Genomics & RNAi

 MISSION® Human miRNA Mimics

-Human miRNA mimic library based on MirBase ver.
-17 with 1,902 mimics.
-Available in a library format (96-well plate format, 0.25 nmol/well) and in individual tubes (5 nmol).
+The Human miRNA Mimics library is based on MirBase ver.
+21. Available in a library format (96-well plate format, 0.25 nmol/well) and in individual tubes (5 nmol).
 The novel MISSION miRNA mimic design has been functionally tested for knockdown efficiency against natural miRNA targets and reduces possible off-target effects.